Updated:- Tuesday, October 31st, 2023

 On the Day of Pentecost, the Holy Ghost did not come quietly.
 He comes with much excitement, noise, and attention-grabbing activities.
 Consequently, when the Holy Ghost comes the Church is never quiet or silent.

 As a result of the excitement and noise from speaking with tongues, many people of Jerusalem came because they were curious.
 The Lord has ways of getting our attention.
 Don’t ignore the meetings that He has orchestrated for you to learn about Jesus.
 Don’t turn your back on it.

 Generally, though these people of Jerusalem wanted to know: What is the meaning of Pentecost?

-Apostle Peter, explains that the Day Pentecost happens to fulfil the Scriptures.
+Apostle Peter, explains that the Day Pentecost happens to fulfill the Scriptures.
 However, he never mentioned that two other prophets of God foretold Pentecost.
 He only spoke of the Prophet Joel.